LabeliaLabs/.github/CONTRIBUTING.md

 #### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined [which repository](#components-of-substra) your enhancement suggestion is related to, create an issue on that repository and provide relevant information by filling in [the template](https://github.com/SubstraFoundation/.github/blob/master/.github/ISSUE_TEMPLATE/enhancement_suggestion.md).
+After you've determined [which repository](#components-of-substra) your enhancement suggestion is related to, create an issue on that repository.
 The template should guide you to submit a good enhancement suggestion.

 If you don't know which repository your suggestion is related to, submit an issue to [here](https://github.com/SubstraFoundation/substra/issues/new).